Hillexia/se_project_library/README.md

 ## About this project

 This project is about learning the basics of HTML/CSS and its applications.
 I learned a lot about how this works and many basic techniques.
 This is a mock-up of a library page.

+You can view the webpage here: https://hillexia.github.io/se_project_library/

+Thank you! :)